FOR IMMEDIATE RELEASE

 Phone: (818) 433-7600

-LOS ANGELES, CA – On September 21, 2022, Education Through Music-LA (ETM-LA) received the honor of being named a winner of the 2022 LA2050 Grants Challenge out of 480 applicants.
+LOS ANGELES, CA – On September 21, 2022, Education Through Music-LA (ETM-LA) received the honor of being named a winner of the 2022 LA2050 Grants Challenge out of 480 applicants, ranking 1st Place in K-12 STEAM Education.
 The movement of LA2050 was started by the Goldhirsh Foundation and in collaboration with tens of thousands of Angelenos with the goal “to make Los Angeles the best place to connect, create, learn, live, and play” by the year 2050 (la2050.org).
 The Grant Challenge utilized a voting system, where people could browse and vote on what organizations and what issues they believe would help further the mission of LA2050.
 Each of the top ten Grant Challenge winners will receive a grant of $75,000.

 The LA2050 Grants Challenge, largely funded by the Goldhirsh Foundation, with additional prizes provided by Snap Foundation, the Annenberg Foundation, the John N. Calley Foundation, and the The Conrad N. Hilton Foundation – received a record 480 submissions, and the judging committee—made up of social impact leaders and experts in the field—chose the 10 winners and five runners-up.